fakefarm/startJS/readme.md

 - utilize other scripts

 Scripts are managed in `package.json` in the scripts key word.
 There is a start script which begins the server, which can be run as `npm start`.
 Typically, you need to type `npm run [script]` but npm knows `start` and eliminates `run` in this and for `test` situation.

+### hooks

+Adding a `"pre[script-name]"` script will auto run before the script with same name. and any scripts run `"post[script-name]"` will auto run after same script name.

+## Chalk for output

+Use chalk to color messages in the console.